BharatKalluri/gardener/readme.md

      personally, The config is [very simple!](https://github.com/BharatKalluri/notes/blob/master/lefthook.yml)
 - Push the updated files and switch on github pages if you please.
 You will have a great looking website ready for you! ([example](https://notes.bharatkalluri.in))

-### Limitations
-- Although gardener handles nested files, it cannot handle file name conflicts.
-    So, if the same file name is in two different folders.
-There will be conflicts.

 ### What else can I do?

 - `gardener rename old_name new_name`: Will rename the note and corresponding wiki-links